afeld/computing-in-context/office_hours.md

 # Office hours

 For the first half of the term, you can attend office hours offered by any instructor/TA.
+[Professor Santolucito's office hour schedule.](https://www.marksantolucito.com/teaching.html)

 For the second half, you should attend ones with Aidan / the SIPA TAs.
 Aidan is also available by appointment; [reach out](index.md#instructors).

 ## Schedule